ubbn/spring-fundamental/README.md

 Beans are resolved via ``AplicationContext``, central interface in Spring application for providing configuration information to application.

 ## Sample Application
-The sample application is developed in 5 different ways to demonstrate how Spring can help and how it can be configured.
+The same application is developed in 5 different ways to demonstrate how Spring can help and how it can be configured.

 ### Application architecture
 The sample application is structured into several logical layers: